Do I need a referral to see a Sports Physician?

 Will there be an out of pocket cost for my consultation?

 In most cases, there will be an out of pocket cost.
-As a rule of thumb, you will receive about 50% of your consultation cost back form Medicare.
 If you would like to know the details of your charges, please discuss it with our reception team when making your appointment.

 Do you see TAC and Workcover patients?

-Yes, we do see workcover and TAC patients, but we do not bill insurers directly for consultations or procedures.
-TAC and Workcover patients are required to settle there account in full at the time of consultation.
+Yes, we do see Workcover and TAC patients, but we do not bill insurers directly for consultations or procedures.
+TAC and Workcover patients are required to settle their account in full at the time of consultation.
 You will be given financial information before your appointment is made.
 After your consultation, you will be issued with 2 copies of your receipts.
-One for you to keep and the other to submit to your insurer for reijmbursement.
+One for you to keep and the other to submit to your insurer for reimbursement.